 - Guide 1: How to Remove websock.exe Miner from Windows.

-- Guide 2: Get rid of websock.exe Miner from Mac OS X.
+- Guide 2: Get rid of websock.exe Miner on Mac OS X.

-- Guide 3: Remove websock.exe Miner from Google Chrome.
+- Guide 3: Remove websock.exe Miner in Google Chrome.

 - Guide 4: Erase websock.exe Miner from Mozilla Firefox.

 - Guide 5: Uninstall websock.exe Miner from Microsoft Edge.